vnchlsn/OsmoFold/README.md

 <sup>1</sup> - Department of Molecular Biology, Univeristy of Wyoming, Laramie WY

 OsmoFold is a tool that uses Auton and Bolen's empherical transfer free energy measurements to calculate the effect of osmolytes on protein folding.
-If you haven't already done so, we reccomend reading the following literature.
+If you haven't already done so, we recommend reading the following literature.

 1. [Application of the transfer model to understand how naturally occurring osmolytes affect protein stability](https://pubmed.ncbi.nlm.nih.gov/17875431/)